MentoskaPraha/simple-create/README.md

 # Simple Create
 Simple Create is a modpack based around [Create mod](https://modrinth.com/mod/Xbc0uyRg).
 It's designed to be a fun experience with the Boys, but can be played alone if you so wish.

+>[!WARNING]
+>This modpack is undergoing a full re-work.
+You can follow the re-work in the `rework` branch.

 ## Other Repositories
 [Quilted Clear Skies](https://github.com/MentoskaPraha/quilted-clear-skies) - a mod that removes the banding at the horizon of Vanilla Minecraft.